 Cable-Cutting Is on the Rise

 Cord-cutting proponents and industry doomsayers have for a long time cited losses by big cable TV companies to insinuate that cable-cutting is on the rise and the impact is enormous.
 The real situation is different because subscription today is higher than in 2008.
-Local Cable TV Services are enjoying a good time despite the competition.

 Doing Away With Cable TV Saves You Tins Of Money

 Talk to anyone who cut their cable a year or more ago and asks them about the savings made.
-The truth is that they will not give you any hard figure and while cable remains expensive, they will most likely subscribe again in the future.
-Cutting the cord means setting aside money for original hardware, Internet bill, multiple subscriptions from streaming services and more.
+The truth is that they will not give you any hard figure and while the cable remains expensive, they will most likely subscribe again in the future.
+Cutting the cord means setting aside money for original hardware, Internet bill, multiple subscriptions from streaming services, and more.

 There’s No Affordable Cable TV